Apparatus for quantum-mixture research in microgravity: Results

 \subsection{High-flux generation of $^{41}$K and $^{87}$Rb BECs on an atom chip}

-The described experiments, unless explicitly stated otherwise, were performed on the fully integrated MAIUS-B sounding rocket payload.
-The payload has been thoroughly qualified for a sounding rocket flight carried out on the 2nd December 2023 at ESRANGE.
-A detailed description of the payload design and its qualification for a sounding rocket flight has been published previously \cite{Elsen2023}.\\ The experimental setup is shown in Fig.~\ref{fig:setup}.
+The described experiments were performed on the MAIUS-B sounding rocket payload in different configurations \cite{Elsen2023}.
+The payload has been thoroughly qualified for a sounding rocket flight carried out on the 2nd December 2023 at ESRANGE.\\ The experimental setup is shown in Fig.~\ref{fig:setup}.
 For extended use in the laboratory, the payload can be continuously operated with water cooling, external power supplies and control units.
+For the microgravity results presented in this study, the modules are distributed on an experimental carrier to be compatible with the Einstein-Elevator at LUH \cite{Lotz2017, Raudonis2023}.
 An experimental cycle starts by simultaneously loading $^{87}$Rb and $^{41}$K atoms from a 2D-magneto-optical trap (2D-MOT) into a 3D-MOT.
 The quadrupole field of the 3D-MOT is generated by external Helmholtz coils and a mesoscopic U-structure of the three-layer atom chip.
 The three layers consist of a mesoscopic chip (U-structure, H-structure), a base chip (Z-structure) and a science chip (Z-structure) \cite{Piest2021}.
 Laser light addressing the D2-lines of $^{41}$K (767.7 nm) and $^{87}$Rb (780.2 nm) for cooling, optical pumping and absorption detection is generated by seven distinct external cavity diode lasers and guided to the collimators by optical fibers \cite{Kuerbis2020, Elsen2023}.
 The duration of the $^{41}$K- and $^{87}$Rb-MOTs can be tuned independently by switching the lasers with acousto-optical modulators.
 This allows to tune the ratio between the two species in the final condensates.
 A fixed loading time of 500$\,$ms for the $^{41}$K-MOT with an adjustable duration of the $^{87}$Rb-MOT turned out to be a suitable choice for the generation of mixtures with tunable ratios.
 We emphasize that it is not decisive to use different MOT loading times and it is also possible to achieve tunable mixture ratios by other methods, for example by changing the loading rate using different cooling frequencies of the 2D-MOT lasers.
 As discussed in Section~\ref{sec:losses}, higher numbers of trapped $^{87}$Rb atoms are possible but would prevent the generation of $^{41}$K condensates due to inelastic collisions between the co-trapped species.